Julie S. Elder

 Karen M. Sowers, Ph.D.

-Karen M. Sowers, Ph.D. was appointed Professor and Dean of the College of Social Work at the University of Tennessee, Knoxville in August 1997.
-She holds the position of Beaman University Professor for Research and Service at the University of Tennessee, Knoxville.
-Dr. Sowers is a Scholar Fellow with the National Academies of Practice.
-As dean she oversees four academic programs (BSSW, MSSW, PhD, DSW), several campuses and online programs, the Children’s Mental Health Services Research Center and the Social Work Office for Research and Public Service.
-Dr. Sowers served as Director of the School of Social Work at Florida International University from June 1994 to August 1997 and as the Undergraduate Program Director of the School of Social Work at Florida International University from 1986 to 1994.
-She received her baccalaureate degree in Sociology from the University of Central Florida in 1974, the Master’s Degree in Social Work from Florida State University in 1977 and the Ph.D. in Social Work from Florida State University in 1986.
-Dr. Sowers serves on several local, national and international boards.
+Karen M. Sowers, Ph.D. is Dean Emerita and Professor Emerita from the University of Tennessee-Knoxville College of Social Work.
+She was appointed the Beaman Professor and Dean of the College of Social Work at the University of Tennessee, Knoxville in August 1997 and retired from that position in August 2017.
+She served as Director of the School of Social Work at Florida International University from June 1994 to August 1997 and as the Undergraduate Program Director of the School of Social Work at Florida International University from 1986 to 1994.
+She received her baccalaureate degree in Sociology from the University of Central Florida in 1974, the Master’s Degree in Social Work from Florida State University in 1977, and the Ph.D. in Social Work from Florida State University in 1986.
+Dr. Sowers has served on numerous local, national and international boards.
+She is the recipient of the Outstanding Alumna Award from the Florida State University and the Mental Health of America’s 2016 George Goodman and Ruth P. Brudney Social Work Award.
+She is a scholar fellow with the National Academies of Practice.
 Dr. Sowers is nationally known for her research and scholarship in the areas of international practice, juvenile justice, child welfare, cultural diversity and culturally effective intervention strategies for social work practice, evidence-based social work practice and social work education.
-Her current research and community interests include evidence-based practice, mental health practice, international social work practice and juvenile justice practice.
-She has served as a founding editorial board member of the Journal of Research on Social Work Practice, founding co-editor of Best Practices in Mental Health: An International Journal and is currently serving on numerous editorial boards.
-Dr. Sowers serves on several international, national, and local boards focusing on social work education, practice and research.
+She has authored or co-authored numerous books, book chapters and refereed journal articles.
+She has served as a founding editorial board member of the Journal of Research on Social Work Practice and founding co-editor of Best Practices in Mental Health: An International Journal.
+She continues to serve on numerous editorial boards and state and national social service boards.